zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

-## Clear all online and standby redo logs
+## Step 7: Clear all online and standby redo logs

 1. Copy the following command.